aws-samples/aws-iot-elf/README.md

 The **AWS IoT ELF** python example client demonstrates how one can **Create** Things, **Send** messages to Things, and **Clean** up Things in the AWS IoT service using the AWS SDK for Python (aka. `boto3`).
 This example also demonstrates how to bring together `boto3` and the standard MQTT client `paho-mqtt` in a straightforward fashion.

 #### Create Thing(s)
-Once the AWS IoT ELF's *getting started* is complete, to create a single Thing in the AWS IoT service, simply type:
+Once the *getting started* guide below has been completed, to create a single Thing in the AWS IoT service, simply type:
 ```
 (venv)$ python elf.py create
 ```